rparak/RoLE/README.md

 # Kinematics_Lib

 This week ...
-Numerical inverse kinematics and quadratic inverse kinematics, as well as the Neural Network IK.
+Numerical inverse kinematics and the Neural Network IK.

-Rewrite everything from np.float32 to np.float64!
-Alsa in the another repositories...